Manasvi27M/itachi-uchiha/CONTRIBUTING.md

 ## 🔼 Pushing Changes

 ### 7️⃣ Push Your Work to GitHub
-Upload your local branch to your forked repository:
+Upload your local branch to the repository:
 ```sh
 git push -u origin feature-branch-name
 ```